 Levy Nzoungou and Gavin Bennion are set to make their debuts for the Salford Red Devils at the DW Stadium on Friday evening.

-Young forward Daniel Murray also returns to the squad after sealing a new two-year deal at the AJ Bell Stadium.
+Young forward Daniel Murray also returns to the squad after sealing a new two-year deal at the The Salford Stadium.
 Lee Mossop, Mark Flanagan and Josh Jones are absent.

 Robert Lui is still recovering from a minor injury he picked up in the win over Wakefield while Manu Vatuvei and Kriss Brining are long-term injuries with the latter undergoing surgery earlier this week.
 Niall Evalds also misses out due to failing a concussion assessment last weekend against St Helens.